Optimal Model Selection for Conformalized Robust Optimization: Additional experiment results and deferred settings

-\textbf{Simulation results.} We examine the effect of the sample size $n$ and the nominal level $\alpha$ on decision performance, with results shown in Figures \ref{fig:ARCSLP_samples} and \ref{fig:ARCSLP_alphas}.
+We examine the effect of the sample size $n$ and the nominal level $\alpha$ on decision performance, with results shown in Figures \ref{fig:ARCSLP_samples} and \ref{fig:ARCSLP_alphas}.
 Both \texttt{E-CROMS} and \texttt{F-CROMS} achieve lower average decision loss than other baseline methods.
 The difference between the simulation results here and those in classification is that \texttt{F-CROMS} may achieve lower decision loss than \texttt{E-CROMS}.
-This occurs because in the regression problem, we apply a discretization adjustment to \texttt{F-CROMS} to avoid excessive computations.
-The implementation of the discretization adjustment is detailed in Section \ref{appen:Discretization}.
-It should be emphasized that the discretized \texttt{F-CROMS} theoretically still maintains the coverage guarantee.
+This occurs because we apply a discretization adjustment to \texttt{F-CROMS} to avoid excessive computations.
+It should be emphasized that, despite discretization, \texttt{F-CROMS} still maintains the coverage guarantee according to Theorem 3.6.